AustinHudson/NHL-Database-Web-App/README.md

 2. Queries to initialize the database can be found in the initialize_database.sql file

-3. Run 'npm install' in the directory where the package.json file is located.
+3. Run `npm install` in the directory where the package.json file is located.
 All of the necessary dependencies will be installed.

 4. The app can now be started by running the command 'node main.js' + the port you want to run the app on.

-   * For Example, running the command 'node main.js 3000' means that you can access the web app at http://localhost:3000
+   * For Example, running the command `node main.js 3000` means that you can access the web app at http://localhost:3000

 ## Site Layout
 There are viewable pages for Players, Teams, Positions, Countries, Player's Previous Teams, and a searchable Browse Players page.